Child Custody Attorneys Serving the Lake Norman Area

 At Bell Law Firm, our child custody attorneys handle many different types of custody cases in the surrounding Charlotte area.
 Child custody affects a variety of people.
 For example, you may be facing a custody case if you are going through a divorce, ending a relationship in which you have a child in common with another person, or you may be a family member that is concerned and you may be contemplating exploring custody options of another family member's child that may be in danger.

 At Bell Law Firm, one of our family law attorneys will be able to determine if child custody is at issue.
-Please call us today at 704-992-1590. to determine your custody rights under North Carolina law.
+Please call us today. to determine your custody rights under North Carolina law.

 You may have questions regarding the custody of your child.
 Under North Carolina law, there are two types of custody as follows: (1) legal custody and (2) physical custody.

 (a) Joint Legal Custody.
 Joint legal custody is when the court grants the same status to both parents and they shall have equal rights to be consulted and involved in any major and minor decisions regarding the child's life.

 For example, joint legal custody would enable both parents to decide what type of medical treatment the child may receive, where the child attends school, which friends the child associates with, how the child spends his or her vacation time and all decisions that affect the child's development and well-being.
 Joint legal custody is the most common form of child custody.

 Generally speaking, unless one parent has a significant drug addiction, mental disease, major physical problem, or is otherwise estranged or incarcerated, then most judges generally grant joint legal custody to both parents that are deemed to be fit and proper to raise a child.